 However, by measuring the importance of each feature, we can get a better idea of what we should be looking for, and we can start building weighted scores to help us make better, faster decisions when it comes to who we should invite in for an interview.

-As a second step in our model, and a refinement of the hiring process, we can add new features to our dataset including factors such as number of recommendation letters, source of the reference (is it a C-level executive, or is it a mid-level manager?), performance at previous companies, scores on take-home assignments, and more which can help us get a deeper picture of the potential hire without requiring us to assess every individual that submits an application in-depth.
+As a second step in our machine learning for HR model, and a refinement of the hiring process, we can add new features to our dataset including factors such as number of recommendation letters, source of the reference (is it a C-level executive, or is it a mid-level manager?), performance at previous companies, scores on take-home assignments, and more which can help us get a deeper picture of the potential hire without requiring us to assess every individual that submits an application in-depth.

 With the right features selected, it’s time to choose the model we’ll be using.
 Our features and problem mean that we have a few options to choose from, but due to our more limited feature set, we can safely run our data through several models to see which gives us the best results.
 This may still take some time though, and based on the questions we’re asking, we could safely choose decision-tree-based models.